lsjlsj35/lsjlsj35.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm a four year undergraduate from [Fudan University](https://www.fudan.edu.cn/).
-My research interest includes Large Language Model in NLP and Reinforcement Learning.
+I'm a four year undergraduate in the School of Data Science at [Fudan University](https://www.fudan.edu.cn/).
+I am a member of Data Intelligence and Social Computing Lab ([DISC Lab](http://www.fudan-disc.com/).
+My research interest includes Large Language Model, Machine Learning and Reinforcement Learning.
 [Email](mailto:20307140025@fudan.edu.cn)